 How can you save on car insurance when you have bad credit?

-Even if your credit is undesirable, you should still request car insurance quotes from different insurers and compare carriers and coverages carefully.
+Even if your credit is undesirable, you should still request car insurance quotes from several insurers and compare carriers and coverages carefully.

 “Get at least three quotes from national and regional insurers to compare pricing for the same level of coverage,” Friedlander says.

-Additionally, pursue these steps to improve your chances of paying less for car insurance – even if you are credit-challenged:
+Additionally, take the following steps to improve your chances of paying less for car insurance, even if you have fair or poor credit.

 Work to improve your credit score

-Contact the carrier to explain your credit situation
+Contact your carrier to explain your credit situation

-Many carriers offer usage-based discounts if you permit them to track your driving habits with a telematics plug-in device or using a mobile app.
+Many carriers offer usage-based discounts if you allow them to track your driving habits with a telematics plug-in device or mobile app.

 Explore a group insurance plan